coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/13.FAQ/item.md

 <h2>How to increment maximum file upload.
 File upload field with message 'Maximum upload size is MB'</h2>
 </div>

-<h3>Forums and Googles say to edit the php.ini file, increasing both upload_max_filesize and also post_max_size.
+<h3>Forums and Google say to edit the php.ini file, increasing both upload_max_filesize and also post_max_size.
 I set them both to 25M & restarted server, but still no joy.

 So then changed config.inc.php for the upload_maxsize to 25000000 and it worked.
 NOTE: The configuration editor will show a value of 25, (to the right of "(Max 5MB)" but I tested it and it DOES work.
 Interestingly, it also shows the proper 25M value when the user uploads a file/document.
 <br>